sowibrahima/brand-wutiskill/README.rst

 Starting from `v21` Paragon uses style-dictionary to build CSS variables from design tokens (i.e. JSON files), Paragon allows to override design tokens values before building CSS variables allowing to apply custom theme.

-See `tokens` directory for tokens that edX.org theme overrides.
+See `tokens` directory for tokens that the elm theme overrides.
 This directory should follow the same folder/JSON structure as is used on whatever version of Paragon is installed in this repository.
 These JSON files are deep-merged with the default/standard Paragon design tokens.
 Note that some tokens have `"modify": null` property specified, this is done to disable default Paragon's behaviour that modifies this specific token in some way, read more about token's modifications during build time here[TODO: add link to Paragon readme].

 Building design tokens